Content Sections

 Tackling this multifaceted challenge requires a comprehensive and collaborative approach.
 As history has shown many times over, leaving this kind of a challenge to government will prove unsuccessful.
 This is more the case than ever before because of the intractable connection between governments, Big Pharma and global agencies such as the World Health Organization (WHO).

 So many of the solutions that are needed are linked to decisions we make as individuals, not ones made in the corridors of government or the WHO.
-At the heart of solution for so many is the need to re-connect with the diets and lifestyles that are closer to those of origin—yes, it’s all about natural health.
+At the heart of a solution for so many is the need to re-connect with the diets and lifestyles that are closer to those of origin—yes, it’s all about natural health.
 However, there has never been a time in history where communication about these issues has been so gravely threatened: labelled by governments, the mainstream media and dominant social media platforms as misinformation or disinformation.

-We’ve been working on a new model for bottom-up health care, our Regen Health Blueprint project that utilises a common language and operates within communities for some years now.
+We’ve been working on a new model for bottom-up health care, our Regen Health Blueprint project that utilises a common language and operates within communities, for some years now.
 We’re working towards setting up validation trials for it—but right now, the focus has to be to defend free speech in healthcare so we can talk openly about the science and clinical benefits of natural health.

 Sign our Freespeech4health petition NOW! (if you haven’t already)